 What is Azure PowerShell

-Azure PowerShell is an extension of the Windows PowerShell to provide cmdlets for the management of Azure resources and cloud services.
-It is more manageable than the portal, for instance, if we want to stop all VMs in one go, we cannot do that from portal we need to stop one by one but from Azure PowerShell, we can stop all the VMs in one go.
+Azure PowerShell is an extension of Windows PowerShell to provide cmdlets for the management of Azure resources and cloud services.
+It is more manageable than the portal, for instance, if we want to stop all VMs in one go, we cannot do that from the portal we need to stop one by one but from Azure PowerShell, we can stop all the VMs in one go.